benanamen/perfect-validation/README.md

 In the example above:
 1. The `Validator` class is instantiated with an initial validation strategy (`$requiredFieldsStrategy`).
 2. If needed, you can use the `setValidationStrategy` method to switch to a different validation strategy.
-3. The `validateData` method is called with the data to be validated (`$data`).
+3. The `validateData` and `validateDataWithErrors` methods are called with the data to be validated (`$data`).
-4. The returned result is checked to determine if the validation passed or failed.
+4. The returned results are checked to determine if the validation passed or failed.
-5. Based on the validation result, you can perform appropriate actions or display error messages.
+5. Based on the validation results, you can perform appropriate actions or display error messages.

 Note: The specific validation strategies used (`$requiredFieldsStrategy` and `$customValidationStrategy`) are not shown in the example, as they depend on your specific implementation.